Is Alcohol Withdrawal and Detox Dangerous?

 What Are the Symptoms of Alcohol Withdrawal?

 Depression, anxiety, and occasional cravings are common post-withdrawal symptoms.
-Heavy, long-term drinkers are at high risk of developing life-threatening complications from alcohol withdrawal.
+Heavy, long-term drinkers are at high risk of developing life-threatening complications.

 The most common symptoms of withdrawal include the following: